This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.

 5. SO, HOW DO I APPLY?

-About 1,000 bands apply for The Extreme Tour each year.
-Over 150 of these artists were approved for inclusion based on the EPK they submitted.
+Up to a little less than one (1) thousand acts apply for The Extreme Tour each year.
+As many as150 of these artists are approved for inclusion based on the EPK they submitted.
 YOUR BAND COULD BE NEXT !
-If you have not already received a recommendation or referral from one of our A&R team members, you can still ask to be considered for such a recommendation for this years Extreme Tour by emailing email@example.com.
+If you have not already received a recommendation or referral from one of our A&R team members, you can still ask to be considered for such a recommendation for this years Extreme Tour by emailing firstname.lastname@example.org.

 If you have received a recommendation or referral from one of our staff, please use the link they provided with that correspondence.